d0ugal/python-conference-beginners-day/introduction.md

 * On Mac, again, download the Python 3 installer from python.org

 * On Linux, use your package manager.
-On Ubuntu, if you don't have pip, use
+If you don't have pip, use

+    # Debian/Ubuntu
     apt-get install python3-pip

+    # Fedora
+    yum install python3-pip

 ## Install Git-Bash (for Windows)